derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ## Changelog

+### 1/11/2022

+- Updated OpenCore to v0.7.7
+- Updated Lilu, AppleALC and WhateverGreen
+- Adapted new entries to the latest manual

+<details><summary><strong>History changes</strong></summary>

   ### 12/22/2021

   - Updated OpenCore to v0.7.6
   - Updated Lilu and SMC kexts
   - Added new entries of configuration
   - Adjusted `UIScale` location

-<details><summary><strong>History changes</strong></summary>

   ### 11/04/2021